orchestracities/ngsi-timeseries-api/README.md

     python3 -m venv env
     pip install -r requirements.txt

-    # if you want to test everything locally
+    # if you want to test everything locally, you'll need to...
     source setup_dev_env.sh

-The ```requirements.txt``` still needs to be split between testing and production, that's why the docker image is massive for now.

 Pytest is used as the testing framework, but since most of QL's functionality is integration of components, you'll find ```docker-compose.yml``` files in the test folders to be run as a setup for tests.
 If you see ```.travis.yml``` file you'll see how they are running today, but probably at some point it's worth exploring pytest-docker plugins.

+The ```requirements.txt``` still needs to be split between testing and production, that's why the docker image is massive for now.

 In the file tree structure you can find: